alfanick/xxcalc-rs/README.md

 documentation.
 Use `cargo test` to run the unit tests.

 If you have a Rust nighly compiler you can run some built-in bencharks using `cargo bench`.
-Some more extensive benchmarks (using large expressions) can be run using `carbo bench -- --ignored`.
+Some more extensive benchmarks (using large expressions) can be run using `cargo bench -- --ignored`.

 # License